 You’ve seen them on the rooftops of neighbours' homes, out in the country and even on the tops of RVs and trailers – solar panels soaking up powerful energy, converting sunlight into electricity.
-Solar electricity is probably one of most common uses of solar energy and is fairly straight-forward to install in your home, cottage or cabin.
+Solar electricity is probably one of the most common uses of solar energy and is fairly straightforward to install in your home, cottage or cabin.
 Solar panels can provide power to appliances and functions in your home while reducing your electricity bill and emission output.

 It can be dangerous fumbling around in a dark backyard.
 Protect yourself and your home by installing solar security flood lights.
 These easy-to-install lights gather and store solar energy during the day to illuminate entire areas at night.
 To increase the effectiveness and life of the solar charge, install lights with motion-sensing capability.
 These will turn on whenever they sense motion from you or anyone else – allowing you to see what you need to and scaring away anyone who shouldn't be there.

 Setting the Mood

 Solar energy can provide more than just functionality.
 It can also be used to make your space aesthetically pleasing with little effort and cost.

 Solar lights to light up the front walkways of your home continue to be popular.
 And as technology advances, new avenues of style and design emerge.
 Instead of the standard solar stake lights, consider in-ground solar lights.
 These round lights sit flush with the lawn, almost unnoticeable during the day.
 They are even low enough that you can mow over them!

 If you prefer something higher off the ground, consider solar outdoor lanterns that hang from a post or fence.
 Or, if you're really looking to create a mood, solar lights can imitate flame on a torch.

 Losing power in your home is something you never want to experience, but it's still a possibility when a storm rolls through.
 Instead of a backup generator running off diesel fuel, you can use a solar generator to help get you through.